COMBINE-lab/forseti/README.md

 ```
 ### 3.3- Access to the prediction results

-Here, we use read named 'SRR8210369.63083182' as an example to show you how to access to the prediction record for each read.
+Here, we use different examples to show you how to access to the prediction record for each read.

-First, we get the prediction record from _forseti_dict_ by its read name.
+First, we get the prediction record from _forseti dict_ by its read name.
 For each `forseti_read`, you can obtain its read name and boolean for whether it is multi-mapped.
 * In our model, if'_is_multi_mapped_' is TRUE, which means the we got one best gene for the read's origin; while '_is_multi_mapped_' is FALSE, indicates that there are multiple best genes and they got a tie, and all of them will be listed in the _predicitons_.

 For the `predictions` :